mromrell/ro-seed-backend/README.md

 - Apply Settings and close Pycharm Preferences

 In Pycharm click the little dropdown arrow in the menu and choose 'Edit Configurations'
-- click the + sign > Choose 'Django Server' > Name it whatever you'd like > ensure the port is 8001 and that the Python interpreter is set to your virtual environment
+- click the + sign > Choose 'Django Server'
+-- Name it whatever you'd like
+-- ensure the port is 8001
+-- ensure that the Python interpreter is set to your virtual environment -- Apply changes
-- click the + sign > Choose 'Node.js
+- click the + sign > Choose 'Node.js'
+-- Working directory should be: 'MyProject/ro-seed-frontend'
+-- JavaScript File should be: 'server/web-server.js'
+-- Apply changes and click OK

 Go to your CLI/terminal and activate your virtual environment by navigating to the file where you created (remember the step above).
 Go to the <projectName>/bin folder then run '. activate' and you should see your command line prompt prefaced with (Project Name)...